Sports in Miami

-The Greater Miami area is home to five major league sports teams — the Miami Dolphins of the National Football League, the Miami Heat of the National Basketball Association, the Miami Marlins of Major League Baseball, the Florida Panthers of the National Hockey League and Inter Miami CF of Major League Soccer.
+The Greater Miami area or South Florida is home to five major league sports teams — the Miami Dolphins of the National Football League, the Miami Heat of the National Basketball Association, the Miami Marlins of Major League Baseball, the Florida Panthers of the National Hockey League and Inter Miami CF of Major League Soccer.

-Miami is also home to the Sony Ericsson Open for professional tennis, numerous greyhound racing tracks, marinas, jai alai venues, and golf courses.
-The city streets has hosted professional auto races, the Miami Indy Challenge and later the Grand Prix Americas, whereas the Homestead-Miami Speedway oval located 35 mi southwest currently hosts NASCAR national races.
+Miami is also home to the Miami Open for professional Tennis, numerous greyhound racing and horse racing tracks, Boxing, marinas, jai alai venues, and golf courses.
+The city streets has hosted professional auto races, the Miami Indy Challenge and later the Grand Prix Americas, whereas the Homestead-Miami Speedway oval located 35 mi southwest currently hosts NASCAR national races, and the Miami International Autodrome has hosted the Grand Prix of Miami (sports car racing) or Miami Grand Prix in Formula One since 2022.
+In 2015, Miami hosted a one-off Formula E race.
+The Homestead–Miami Speedway oval hosts NASCAR races.
 Miami is also home to Paso Fino horses, where competitions are held at Tropical Park Equestrian Center.